-- Odour emanating from drains adjacent to RCL Foods in Worcester addressed with Breede Valley Municipality and the CWDM Municipal Health Services. - AQA input to burning of recycled material at scrap dealer in Worcester.
+- Odour emanating from drains adjacent RCL Foods in Worcester addressed with Breede Valley Municipality and the CWDM Municipal Health Services. - AQO input to burning to recycle material at scrap dealer in Worcester. - Engagement with Breede Valley Municipal AQO on a dust complaint wrt